Portrait of Yifei Shen

 I received the B.S. degree in computer science from ShanghaiTech University and Ph.D degree in the electronic and computer engineering from the Hong Kong University of Science and Technology.

 During my Ph.D. studies, I focused on the intersection of signal processing and machine learning.
 I aimed to demystify deep learning by applying signal processing tools such as sparse coding.
-Additionally, I was the first to introduce graph neural networks (GNNs) to communication and networking (V1 (opens in new tab) V2 (opens in new tab)), providing comprehensive theoretical analysis and practical guidelines.
-I was selected as one of the top 2% of scientists worldwide in the field of Networking & Telecommunications in 2025 (Rank: 2819).
+I was selected as one of the top 2% of scientists worldwide.

 After graduation, I joined Microsoft.
 With large language models (LLMs) becoming a key focus for productivity, I shifted my research toward LLMs and large multimodal models (LMMs) to align with industry interests.

-1. Analyze the emergence of reasoning and planning capabilities within LLMs and the gap between supervised fine-tuning (SFT) and reinforcement learning (RL), applying these insights to real-world agents.
+2. Investigating the emergence of reasoning and planning abilities in LLMs and analyzing the theoretical gap between SFT and RL:

 Together with my amazing colleagues, we applied these techniques to fields such as embodied AI (Habi (opens in new tab) Diffusion Veteran (opens in new tab)) and AI for Science (Omni-DNA (opens in new tab) MIMSID (opens in new tab) MuDM (opens in new tab) GraphormerV2 (opens in new tab)).